Building applications for the next billion users

 Sum up take aways for audience

-Folks who have built a web application or two.
+Folks who have built a react application or two.
 This isn’t very beginner friendly.

 webperf fans will love this.

 Why should you let me talk about this/Why am I excited about it?